1OTH3R/utdr-mod-loader/README.md

 *If you've already installed Python for other projects, press Windows+R and type `sysdm.cpl`.
 From there, go to Advanced > Environment Variables > System Variables and verify that `C:\Users\_YOUR_USERNAME_HERE_\AppData\Local\Programs\Python\Python###\` has the variable `PATH` attached to it (name may vary based off of what version you got; ie: Python313).
 If it still doesn't work, then you might just want to reinstall the latest version of Python.*

-From here, just open up mod_server.py or make a shortcut that does it for you (to help make it look more like an app).
+From there, just open up mod_server.py or make a shortcut that does it for you (to help make it look more like an app).

 ---

 ## 💻 How to Add Mods